 wikipedia page summarizing circuit diagraming tools.

-All labs will be turned in electronically through the Penn Blackboard
+All assignments will be turned in electronically through the Penn Canvas

 Assignments must be turned in by the published due date to receive full

 credit.
 We deduct 10% of the assignment grade for each day late.

 As a new experiment this term, we will create two separate assignment

 turnins---one for late assignments.
 If you have only finished part of the

 assignment before the deadline, turn it in to the on-time.
 When you finish